tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/_index.md

 {{% /alert %}}

 ## My downloaded reports
 When you download a report, the generated fils is saved in this section to let you download it later as you require.
-PayU keeps the reports stored here for 90 days.
+PayU keeps the reports stored here for 90 dias.

 {{% alert title="Observação" color="info"%}}
 This section does not store the Colombian Withholding certificates.